Last Updated on March 9, 2021 by Julia Wilson

 Chronic inflammation and infection can lead to a thickening of the ear canal.

 - Ear mites – Believed to account for up to 50% of all causes of otitis externa.
-Ear mites are spider-like parasites which live in the ears causing intense itching and inflammation.
+Ear mites are spider-like parasites that live in the ears causing intense itching and inflammation.

 - Trauma, usually caused by scratching.